Dubai's Expo opens, bringing first world's fair to Mideast

 Draped over Italy’s pavilion is 70 kilometers (40 miles) of rope made from 2 million plastic bottles.
 The main attraction, though, is a 3-D replica of Michelangelo’s biblical hero, David, made from marble dust.
 The 5.2 meters (17 feet) high nude giant is not easily accessible — visitors must must enter separate floors of a building to view it at eye-level or peer up from its feet.
 Public nudity is outlawed in the UAE, where traditional Muslim norms largely prevail.

-The UAE’s falcon-shaped pavilion, by far the largest in size, takes visitors on a two-hour-long immersive experience through dunes of real orange sand and footage from the country’s 50-year history.
+The UAE’s falcon-shaped pavilion, by far the site’s largest, takes visitors on a two-hour-long immersive experience through dunes of real orange sand and footage from the country’s 50-year history.

 Other attractions include an African food hall, a royal Egyptian mummy, concerts and performances from around the world, and the option to dine on a $500 three-course meal with glow-in-the-dark cuisine.